codeplaysoftware/syclacademy/Code_Exercises/In_Order_Queue/README.md

 ### 1.)
 Naive In-Order is slow

 Your old coworker is lazy, and put all the kernel in the same in-order queue.
-Performance are poor.
+Performance is poor as kernels cannot execute concurrently.
 Your goal is to improve it:

 - Using out-of-order queue
 - Using multiple in-order queue